Uppenna: Basilica

 The basilica was built to memorialize a group of local martyrs.
-A Mosaic now housed in the Enfida Museum with a prominent Cross and the list of martyrs was uncovered in the basilica.
-The local martyrs listed are, Saturninus Bindemius Saturninus Donatus Saturninus Gududa Paula Clara Lucilla Fortunatus Lader Cecillius ad Emilius.
+A mosaic now housed in the Enfida Museum with a prominent cross and the list of martyrs was uncovered in the basilica.
+The local martyrs listed are Saturninus Bindemius, Saturninus Donatus, Saturninus Gududa, Paula, Clara, Lucilla, Fortunatus Lader, Cecillius, and Emilius.

 Others commemorated in mosaics include Bishops Honorius and Baleriolus, a deacon Crescentius and the Presbyter Emeritus.